IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/reservation-duration-policy.md

-# Reservation Duration and Extension Policy
+# Reservation Durations and Extension Policy

 This Documentation contains information for how Long you can reserve an Environment For?